dask/dask-blog/_posts/2020-04-17-dask-summit.md

 {% include JB/setup %}

 In late February members of the Dask community gathered together in Washington, DC.
-This was a mix of open source project maintainers, and highly active users from a broad range of institutions.
+This was a mix of open source project maintainers and active users from a broad range of institutions.
 This post shares a summary of what happened at this workshop, including slides, images, and lessons learned.

-*Note: this event happened just before the widespread effects of the COVID-19 outbreak.
-We wouldn't recommend doing this today.*
+*Note: this event happened just before the widespread effects of the COVID-19 outbreak in the US and Europe.
+We were glad to see each other, but wouldn't recommend doing this today.*

 Who came?
 ---------